Journal Entry Basics

 Accrual Basis:

-The Audit Trail will include all accounts except Deferred Revenue, Prepaid Deposits and Accounts Receivable.
-These accounts can be found on Liability Detailed Report.
+• Account Inclusions: The Audit Trail encompasses all accounts except Deferred Revenue, Prepaid Deposits, and Accounts Receivable.
+These accounts are detailed in the Liability Detailed Report.